AlassiriMA/termpos/README.md

 - SQLite storage for data persistence
 - Docker support for containerized deployment
 - Clean terminal-formatted tables and outputs
-- Multiple operating modes for different use cases

 ## Installation